Wake County to replace wellness check program that serves senior citizens

-WAKE COUNTY, N.C.
-(WTVD) -- Wake County is planning to end its Citizens Well Check Program.

-The program, which services roughly 100 senior citizens, will be replaced with a "call to service" program.
+The program, which services roughly 100 senior citizens, is going to be replaced with a "call to service" program.

 RELATED: 6 tips for surviving a senior move